DigitalPublishingToolkit/NN11/md/book.md

 corporate actors are tempted to take advantage of their prominent position in order to buy out potential competitors or to offer additional services.
-This allows them to take full advantages of economies of scale, network effects, and hypercentrality and ultimately to extend their domination.
-Recent examples are when Facebook bought out Instagram whose growing success was perceived as a threat and eBay’s acquisition of Paypal, with the aim of taking greater control over their users’ monetary transactions.
+This allows them to take full advantages of economies of scale, network effects and hypercentrality, and ultimately to extend their domination.
+Recent examples are when Facebook bought out Instagram and Whatsapp whose growing success was perceived as a threat.

 Today, Internet space is divided up between a small number of big companies that increasingly compete against each other and considerably